 In many cases, regulatory pressures are used to justify investments in data governance.

-This is because regulations such as:
+This is because of regulations such as:

-- King III – for corporate governance
+- King IV – for corporate governance

 - BCBS 239 – for risk management

-are tightly linked to enterprise information management outcomes.
+that are tightly linked to enterprise information management outcomes.

 Many of our customers see regulatory pressures as a sideshow – important, yes, but not the key driver.